Just van Rossum: Twin

 In 2002, the Design Institute at the University of Minnesota held a competition between six typeface designers to promote the upcoming 2003 Twin Cities Design Celebration.
 The designers were each asked to develop a proposal for a font that would represent Minneapolis and St. Paul.
 Just van Rossum and Erik van Blokland collaborated on the font Twin which won win the competition.
 Twin was a typeface whose characteristics would be procedurally generated by a "Panchromatic Hybrid Style Alternator".
 The software used internet data regarding the Twin Cities such as current reported air temperature to determine the shape and style of the final glyphs.

 Software

 RoboFog

-In the early 1990's, Just van Rossum collaborated with Petr van Blokland (older brother of Erik van Blokland) to develop the RoboFog software.
+In the early 1990s, Just van Rossum collaborated with Petr van Blokland (older brother of Erik van Blokland) to develop the RoboFog software.
 RoboFog was a software based primarily on the code of an older font editor called Fontographer.
 Just and Petr developed a python interpreter that would allow users to programmatically design and change the user interface themselves.
 The original Fontographer code soon became obsolete and the userbase of RoboFog moved away towards software such as FontLab.